mr-sour/tmk_keyboard/README.md

-This is your handwired keyboard firmware.
+This is your handwired keyboard firmware

 TMK Keyboard Firmware Collection
 ================================